mrchantey/beet/docs/src/actions.md

 # Actions

 Beet has a growing list of actions.
-For now the best place to look for examples is the tests at the bottom of the file for each action.
+For now the best place to find usage examples is the tests at the bottom of the file for each action.

-- [Graph Roles](./concepts.md#graph-roles) are a way of categorizing actions.
+## Lifecycle Actions

+Often we want to do something when a behavior is spawned or starts running.
+[Lifecycle actions][lifecycle-actions] are generic and have a range of use cases.

+- `InsertOnRun<T>` - Inserts a component when this behavior starts running
+- `SetOnRun<T>` - Sets a component when this behavior starts running
+- `SetAgentOnRun<T>` - Sets an agent's component when this behavior starts running
+- `SetOnSpawn<T>` - Sets a component when this behavior spawns

 ## `EcsModule`

-The [`EcsModule`][EcsModule] contains the basic actions and components required for most behaviors.
+The [`EcsModule`][EcsModule] contains the basic actions required for most behaviors.

+*[Graph Roles](./concepts.md#graph-roles) are a way of categorizing actions.*

 | Name                          | Graph Role | Description                                                      |
 | ----------------------------- | ---------- | ---------------------------------------------------------------- |